shspage/plainCanvas/scripts/README.md

 These scripts are written to be loaded from plainCanvas add-on.

+## run.js
+An executable script example.
+Draws a circle on random position in random size and random color.
+Some options are available.

 ## hatchingLineArc.js
 Drag to draw.
 Some options are available.
 ![desc_hatchingLineArc](https://github.com/shspage/plainCanvas/raw/master/scripts/image/desc_hatchinglinearc.png)